Ask any board member to identify the primary function of the board. Chances are good that eight of the first 10 answers you receive will be “policy.”

-Our experienced consultation and training offers all the practical and theoretical tools a board should need to effectively implement Coherent Governance.
+Our experienced consultation and training offer all the practical and theoretical tools a board should need to effectively implement Coherent Governance.
 But implementation attempts can fail.
-In the final analysis, your board is responsible for its own behavior and commitment, and no third party consultant can compensate for some of the reasons for failure.
+In the final analysis, your board is responsible for its own behavior and commitment, and no third-party consultant can compensate for some of the reasons for failure.

 We have seen these contributors to implementation failure:

 - Lack of board commitment;

 - Impatience with the challenge to do different work well;